 Do Errors And Omissions Insurance Negate the Need For An Inspection Agreement?
 Vice versa?

 Unfortunately, very few legal agreements are actually “ironclad.”
 There are always loopholes or interpretations of legal codes that will allow attorneys to get around your contract.
 Similarly, some states simply have legal insurance requirements and thus you must carry insurance.
-Still, regardless of whether or not your state requires you to carry errors and omissions insurance, it’s important to remember that the pre-inspection agreement is simply a first-level defense against litigation.
-The errors and omissions insurance policy are there to protect you if the agreement fails to protect you, and thus it is an essential aspect of every business, not just inspection businesses.
+Still, regardless of whether or not your state requires you to carry errors and omissions insurance, it’s important to remember that the home inspection agreement is simply a first-level defense against litigation.
+The errors and omissions insurance policy is there to protect you if the agreement fails to protect you, and thus it is an essential aspect of every business, not just inspection businesses.

 How to Protect Yourself Beyond A Pre-Inspection Agreement?